jacekv/jacekv.github.io/_posts/2024-08-28-Python-Loggin-Trace-Id.md

 ---
 layout: post
-title: "ERC-165: Standard Interface Detection in EVM Smart Contracts"
+title: "Use Python's Logging Module with a Trace Id"
 ---

-# Use Python's Logging Module with a Trace Id
+## Use Python's Logging Module with a Trace Id

 Python's logging module is a powerful tool for debugging and monitoring your code.
 It allows you to log messages at different levels of severity, and to